-I’ve been experimenting a lot with gluten-free recipes lately that I had forgotten how much I love baking with whole wheat flour!
+I've been experimenting a lot with gluten-free recipes lately that I had forgotten how much I love baking with whole wheat flour!
 These vegan banana nuts muffins are made with wholesome, satiating ingredients, while still being light and fluffy.
-We love all of our basic vegan muffins smeared with peanut butter (what don’t we like smeared with peanut butter?!) and eaten alongside some fruit for a well-rounded breakfast.
+We love all of our basic vegan muffins smeared with peanut butter (what don't we like smeared with peanut butter?!) and eaten alongside some fruit for a well-rounded breakfast.
 If you're a sourdough Mom, then you'll also love my Easy Vegan Sourdough Muffins!
 All of these muffins make for the perfect portable snack or breakfast on the go.

 Vegan Banana Nut Muffin Ingredients

 You won't need any strange or hard-to-find ingredients to make these banana nut muffins.
 They are made with a base of whole wheat flour, studded with nuts and perfectly sweetened with coconut sugar and, of course, mashed banana.
 Outside of that, you'll just need some spices and baking powder to complete the dry ingredients as well as some oil, non-dairy milk and ground flaxseed for the wet ingredients.
 If you love chocolate as much as I do and try to find any way you can to include it in your baking, you can swap out the nuts for some chocolate chunks or chips.
 Raisins would also make the perfect addition to these muffins.

 I get a lot of questions about substitutions for my recipes, so I'm going to try to start including this section where I share some easy substitutions you can make if you don't have all the ingredients on hand or don't follow a vegan diet.